 With in-depth discussions and a diverse range of speakers, participants will come away better prepared, and inspired, to answer questions about Christ and Creation.

-The e-seminar runs from 10:30am to 5:30pm (AEST), November 20.
-You can be involved in the live conversation at North Parramatta’s Centre for Ministry (gold coin donation) or online, via another local hub, or from home.
+The e-seminar runs from 11:30am to 5:30pm (AEST), 20 November.
+You can be involved in the live conversation at Pitt St Uniting Church (gold coin donation) or online, via another local hub, or from home.

 Click here to register and receive the latest details.